rudolfgrauberger/sonar-cxx-wiki/Dealing-with-compiler-specific-code-pieces.md

 <br>Copy your settings from the visual studio project (Project\Properties\Configuration Properties\C/C++\Preprocessor).
 Have also a look to the 'Inherited values' (Edit\Inherited values).

 7) Include the header file with [[Force Include]].

+8) From version 0.9.3, Microsoft compiler settings can be retrieved from build log compilation.
+The current support is fairly good and should be able to understand most of your build settings and all previous steps can be skipped when using this approach.
+See [[Compilers]]